Belgrano | Buenos Aires Neighborhood Guide

 There is a plethora of cafés, confiterías (pastry shops), and restaurants found along well-established streets such as Juramento and Luis Maria Campos.

-It is nearly impossible to walk more than five Belgrano blocks without running into a beautiful plaza or a stretch of green space alongside a busy road.
+Walking more than five Belgrano blocks is nearly impossible without running into a beautiful plaza or a stretch of green space alongside a busy road.

-Fancy but not ostentatious store and boutiques are tucked away on less-traveled streets, between apartments, schools and an abundance of supermarkets.
+Fancy but not ostentatious stores and boutiques are tucked away on less-traveled streets, between apartments, schools and an abundance of supermarkets.

 Orientation in Buenos Aires